PROFESSOR & CONSULTANT REID FRIEDSON, PhD teaches Labor Studies (LS) for the Cornell University School of Industrial and Labor Relations (ILR).

 Dr. Friedson authored Geography Review in 20 Minutes a Day and Economics Review in 20 Minutes a Day for Learning Express, LLC.
 For Bar Charts, Inc., Friedson authored study guides on Geography, America, and the state histories of New York, Texas, and Florida.
 Dr. Friedson edited chapters of the groundbreaking textbook Teaching Strategies for Ethnic Studies.

 Dr. Friedson was public educator and lobbyist with the American Civil Liberties Union (ACLU) Legislative Headquarters on Capitol Hill.
-As investigator with the District of Columbia Public Defender Service, Friedson trained in the Georgetown University Law Center Trial Practice and Procedure Clinic and he was civil law case manager with a federal and multi-state civil litigator.
+As investigator with the District of Columbia Public Defender Service, Friedson trained in the Georgetown University Law Center Criminal Procedure and Practice Clinic and he was civil law case manager with a federal and multi-state civil litigator.

-Reid Friedson earned his Doctor of Philosophy (Ph.D) in Comparative Religion and Master of Metaphysical Sciences (MMsc) degrees at the University of Sedona.
-Dr. Friedson’s specialty is the history, theory, and practice of holistic counseling.
+Reid Friedson earned his Doctor of Philosophy (Ph.D) in Comparative Religion and Master of Metaphysical Science (MMsc) degrees as a scholarship student with the University of Sedona.
+Dr. Friedson specializes in the history, theory, and practice of holistic counseling.
 Dr. Friedson is a partner with the Shift Network, a global Internet-based transformational education company focusing on spiritual growth and holistic health.

-Friedson holds a Master of Arts (M.A.) degree in History from George Mason University where he was a James Madison Memorial Foundation Constitutional History Teaching Fellow.
+Admitted to the International History Honor Society, Friedson earned a Master of Arts (M.A.) degree in History from George Mason University as a James Madison Memorial Foundation Constitutional History Teaching Fellow.
 Dr. Friedson’s commentary has appeared in The Nation and the multi-media documentary The Divine Plan (2009).
 For his civil rights work, Dr. Friedson’s name appears on the Rev. Dr. Martin Luther King, Jr. National Memorial and the Southern Poverty Law Center Wall of Tolerance.

-Dr. Friedson was an English Speaking Union (ESU) Debate Society Scholar at the University of Oxford.
-His book reviews of Original Intentions (of the United States Constitution) and the Art of the Seminole and Miccosukee Indians appear in Vols.
+Dr. Friedson was Visiting English Speaking Union (ESU) Debate Society Scholar in Law and History at the University of Oxford (UK).
+His book reviews of Original Intentions of the United States Constitution and the Art of the Seminole and Miccosukee Indians appear in Vols.
 16 and 17 of the Southern Historian.
 Friedson’s scholarly article “Radical Educators in New York City, 1909-15,” based on his primary source research in the Avrich Anarchism Collection of the United States Library of Congress, has been featured on the History of Education website broadcast from the Netherlands.

 Friedson apprenticed as terrorism analyst with the American Israel Public Affairs Committee (AIPAC).
-He specialized in state sponsored terrorism involving Russia, Iran, and the Middle East.
-Dr. Friedson still strategically organizes the field of pro-Israel digital communications in alliance with Israel’s Ministry of Strategic Affairs and Public Diplomacy and the World Jewish Congress.
+Friedson’s research investigations focused on state sponsored terrorism involving Russia, Iran, and the Middle East.
+Dr. Friedson strategically organizes pro-Israel digital communications as an ally of Israel’s Ministry of Strategic Affairs and Public Diplomacy and the World Jewish Congress.

-Dr. Friedson served as consultant to the Wild Spots Foundation, the Spotted Elk Lakota Family Foundation, and the United States Commerce Department.
+Dr. Friedson served as consultant to the Wild Spots Foundation, the Spotted Elk Lakota Family Foundation, the United States Environmental Protection Agency (EPA), and the United States Commerce Department.
 Dr. Friedson registered 400 voters for the Obama ’08 campaign in Florida.
-As field director with Fair Districts Florida 2010, Friedson organized 450 petitioners and canvassers to amend the Florida Constitution and prohibit gerrymandering of Florida’s legislative districts.
+As field director with Fair Districts Florida (2010), Friedson organized 450 petitioners and canvassers to amend the Florida Constitution and prohibit gerrymandering of Florida’s legislative districts.
 Dr. Friedson co-authored and edited the People of the State of Florida v.
-Rick Scott et al., a July 4, 2016 corrupt racketeering (RICO) petition to the United States Justice Department and 2017-18 Florida Constitution Revision Commission.
+Rick Scott et al., a July 4, 2016 corrupt racketeering (RICO) petition to the United States Justice Department and he authored the proposed 2017-18 Corporations Are Not People and Money is Not Speech Amendment to the Florida Constitution (PUB 700443).

-Prior to joining the staff of the Cornell University Worker Institute and the Adjunct Faculty Alliance, Dr. Friedson established the Adjunct Faculty Union at Indian River State College (AFU-IRSC) on July 9, 2013.
-In a few short months, the AFU spread thru social media in Florida as well as thirty-two (32) of the United States, Canada, India, Ireland, Chile, and Philippines.
-In 2014, Dr. Friedson served as strategic field and communications operations consultant to Space PAC, a political action committee established by the holder of the Sirius XM satellite radio patent.
+Prior to joining the staff of the Cornell University Worker Institute and Adjunct Faculty Alliance, Friedson established the Adjunct Faculty Union at Indian River State College (AFU-IRSC) on July 9, 2013.
+Within a few months, the AFU spread thru social media in Florida as well as thirty-two (32) of the United States, Canada, England, India, Ireland, Chile, and the Philippines.
+In 2014, Friedson was strategic field and communications operations consultant to Space PAC, a political action committee established by holder of the Sirius XM satellite radio patent.